Paul Goldschmidt Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.5 K/9, the fourth-worst in the league.
+- The 7.4 strikeouts per nine innings compiled by the Rockies pitching staff ranks 27th in the league.

-- The Rockies' 5.55 team ERA ranks 26th across all MLB pitching staffs.
+- The Rockies have a 5.31 team ERA that ranks 24th among all MLB pitching staffs.

-- Rockies pitchers combine to allow 12 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Rockies pitchers combine to allow 12 total home runs at a clip of 1.1 per game (to rank 16th in baseball).

-- The Rockies will send Marquez (1-1) to the mound to make his third start of the season.
+- The Rockies will look to Freeland (2-0) in his third start this season.

-- The right-hander last pitched on Wednesday against the Los Angeles Dodgers, when he tossed 5 1/3 innings, allowing four earned runs while giving up five hits.
+- In his last time out on Thursday, the left-hander threw 6 2/3 scoreless innings against the Washington Nationals while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.